 Right off the bat it’s apparent that Blinx performs pretty poorly.
 I will make note that I was playing Blinx on an Xbox 360, as it was my only option, so it’s possible that these issues are due to software emulation, but it’s still representative of my experience with the game.
-Blinx runs at a solid 15 to 20 frames-per-second that makes the experience feel as if you are using your slow-motion powers at all time.
+Blinx runs at a solid 15 to 20 frames-per-second that makes the experience feel as if you are using your slow-motion powers at all times.
 Because of this, Blinx feels sluggish, and that bummed me out because one of my favorite things about these mascot games is getting a sense of presence in their fantastical worlds through the characters interactions with the world around them.

 That world is one that is segmented into levels through a menu, which is an interesting design considering that this was put out in 2003 and one would probably expect some kind of overworld to connect everything together.
 These dioramas are rather small and have straightforward critical paths with not much room for exploration.
-It’s look is not one that is whimsical, in fact it’s somewhat surreal.
-Buildings are twisted, its palette is an assortment of highly saturated colors, and it all looks very Nightmare Before Christmas-ish, which I’m not sure is what they were going for with this.
+Its look is not one that is whimsical, in fact it’s somewhat surreal.
+Buildings are twisted, its palette is an assortment of highly saturated colors, and it all looks very Nightmare Before Christmas-ish, which I’m not sure it’s what they were going for with this.
 Combine that with the poor performance, the very existence of Blinx the cat, a scattering of detached levels, a bunch of obtuse shaped creatures with huge gobs and goofy eyes, and it begins to feel like like a disconnected fever dream.

 Each of these levels has a set number of time monsters that need to be hunted and wiped from existence.
 Blinx’s brand of justice sounds easy enough to carry out until one realizes that there is no way to aim your garbage at enemies apart from being in the general direction of your target and hope that your busted sofa or broken door hits its target (it probably won’t).
 This issue is made even more frustrating when you have to fight giant bosses that are usually faster than Blinx.
 Of course you do have those trademark Blinx time powers, but those come with their own frustrations.